Prairie wheat and durum growers this year can get one of their wild-oat herbicides suspended rather than stirred.

 Broadleaf weeds on the Sierra 2.0 label include redroot pigweed, wild mustard, stinkweed, volunteer canola, green smartweed and shepherd’s purse.

 The product can also be used against Group 1- and Group 8-resistant wild-oat biotypes and Group 1- and Group 3-resistant green foxtail biotypes, the company said.

-Growers in the herbicide’s approved areas — the three Prairie provinces and B.C.’s Peace region only — will get “the added benefits of a liquid formulation and built-in safener, for an easier-to-use product,” said Jon Habok, Syngenta Canada’s asset lead for cereal herbicides, said in a release Wednesday.
+Growers in the herbicide’s approved areas — the three Prairie provinces and B.C.’s Peace region only — will get "the added benefits of a liquid formulation and built-in safener, for an easier-to-use product," Jon Habok, Syngenta Canada’s asset lead for cereal herbicides, said in a release Wednesday.